A first look into the carbon footprint of federated learning: Experiments

-We simulate the difference in data distribution in these two scenarios using two different partition schemes: a uniform partition (IID) where each client has approximately the same proportion of each class from the original dataset, and a heterogeneous partition (non-IID) for which each client has an unbalanced and different proportion of each class.
-We follow the latent Dirichlet allocation (LDA) partition method~\cite{reddi2020adaptive, yurochkin2019bayesian,hsu2019measuring} ensuring each client get allocated the same number of training samples.
+We simulate different level of non-IID data distribution following the latent Dirichlet allocation (LDA) partition method~\citep{reddi2020adaptive, yurochkin2019bayesian,hsu2019measuring} ensuring that each client gets allocated the same number of training samples.
 Each sample is drawn independently with class labels following a categorical distribution over $N$ classes parameterized with a vector \textbf{q} ($q_i \geq 0$, $i \in [1,m]$ and $\sum q_i = 1$ for a total of $m$ classes from the dataset).
 Thus, to simulate the partition, we draw $\textbf{q} \sim Dir(\alpha\textbf{p})$ from a Dirichlet distribution, where \textbf{p} stands for the prior distribution of the dataset, and $\alpha$ stands for the concentration which controls the level of heterogeneity of the partition.
 As $\alpha \to \infty$, the partition becomes more uniform (IID), and as $\alpha \to 0$, the partition becomes more heterogeneous.
 As the dataset is balanced across classes for both CIFAR10 and ImageNet, the prior distribution $\textbf{p}$ is uniform.
 For ImageNet, we chose $\alpha = 1000$ for the IID dataset partition and $\alpha = 0.5$ for non-IID following \citet{ yurochkin2019bayesian} and \citet{hsu2019measuring}.
 For CIFAR10, we choose $\alpha = 0.1$ following the same protocol as \citet{reddi2020adaptive}.
 As for Speech Commands, in light of the unbalanced nature of the dataset, we propose to change the prior of LDA from uniform distribution to multinomial distribution.
 Hence the LDA can be summarized as:

 where $N_i$ stands for the number of data from class $i$, $N$ stands for total number of data in the dataset.
-According to \citet{yurochkin2019bayesian,hsu2019measuring} $\alpha$ is commonly set as $0.5$ for a non-IID partition of balanced dataset.
+According to \citet{yurochkin2019bayesian,hsu2019measuring}, $\alpha$ is commonly set as $0.5$ for a non-IID partition of balanced dataset.
 Given the aforementioned unbalanced nature of the dataset, we propose to match the variance of $10$ keywords classes with multinomial prior to the variance of $10$ keywords classes with a uniform prior by changing $\alpha$ to $1.0$.